abelcarreras/phonolammps/docs/troubleshooting.rst

 Check LAMMPS python API
 -----------------------
-If there is some problem with lammps installation this is a simple script that can help you to find it out.
+If there is some problem with LAMMPS installation this is a simple script that can help you to find it out.
 Run this script inside one of the example folders (where in.lammps file is placed) ::